Realm: Eastern Eurasia

 In the ancient Ussuri Broadleaf and Mixed Forests, tigers stalk Manchurian wapiti and long-tailed goral browse steep-sided mountain slopes.
 The ecoregion is a haven for many rare and endangered bird species including iconic red-crowned cranes, oriental storks, and scaly-sided mergansers.

-The ecoregion is also vital for endangered birds, including Oriental stork and Blakiston’s fish owl.
+The ecoregion is also vital for endangered birds, including the Oriental stork and Blakiston’s fish owl.
 Forest streams provide most of the remaining breeding habitat for the endangered scaly-sided merganser.
-Wetlands in the north of the ecoregion host endangered red-crowned crane.
+Wetlands in the north of the ecoregion host endangered red-crowned cranes.

 Because of historical exploitation, much of the northern part of the ecoregion is now devoid of trees, particularly in the vicinity of the Amur River.
-In the southern part there are frequent urban developments, roads, and agricultural crops growing along the river valleys.
+In the southern part, frequent urban developments, roads, and agricultural crops are growing along the river valleys.
 In 2002 comparison of officially recorded harvesting with export figures revealed that about 70% of the timber in the Primorye region was harvested illegally.
-Russian authorities are working to control forest exploitation through the introduction of wood certification.
-The Central Sikhote-Alin UNESCO World Heritage Site was expanded in 2018 and a new protected area, Zov Tigra, was created in 2008.
+Russian authorities are working to control forest exploitation by introducing wood certification.
+The Central Sikhote-Alin UNESCO World Heritage Site was expanded in 2018, and a new protected area, Zov Tigra, was created in 2008.

-The risk of wildfires is increasing, poaching continues to be an issue, and conversion of forest to farmland is destroying habitat.
+The risk of wildfires is increasing, poaching continues to be an issue, and the conversion of forest to farmland is destroying habitat.
 Illegal logging has continued apace, particularly Mongolian oak.
-Recently, transfer of African swine fever from domestic pigs to wild boar is posing a threat to one of the tiger’s main prey species.
+Recently, the transfer of African swine fever from domestic pigs to wild boar poses a threat to one of the tiger’s main prey species.
 The priority conservation actions for the next decade are to: 1) prevent poaching of tiger and prey species; 2); prevent illegal logging; and 3) increase connectivity between protected areas.

 1. Joint Research Centre of the European Commission.
 2019.
 The Digital Observatory for Protected Areas (DOPA) Explorer 4: Ussuri broadleaf and mixed forests.
 [Online].
 [Accessed 20th November 2019].
 Available from: https://dopa-explorer.jrc.ec.europa.eu/ecoregion/80443